KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 ![](./images/45.png)

 Notice the file has no contents.
-You can attempt to view the contents of any of the supposedly recovered files, but their contents have been shredded (i.e., zeroized).
+You can attempt to view the contents of any of the supposedly recovered files, but their contents have been shredded (i.e., zeroised).

 This technique does protect the data, but the filenames, directory names, and file sizes are still retained.
 And it seems to only address data that is still retained in a standard file.